vripoche/CakePHP-Upload-Plugin/README.md

 Add the upload fields in the Behavior declaration, you can add custom options or not, here the fields are "photo" and "picture".

+- root: the root of uploaded files folder.
+By default 'webroot' of 'app' folder.
 - prefix: the prefix of the uploaded file that will be for example: file-123abc456.jpg
 - dir: the webroot directory where the file will be uploaded, "files" by default,
 - types: the file types authorized to download, "jpg", "png" andd "gif" by default.
 The key is the extension and the value the mime type,